I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_videoinfoheader2.md

 </tr>
 </table>

+`dwCopyProtectFlags`

+Specifies a KSCOPYPROTECTRestrictDuplication value (0x00000001) to indicate if duplication of a stream should be restricted.
+If undefined, specify zero or the connection will be rejected.

 `dwPictAspectRatioX`

 Specifies the <i>x</i> dimension of the picture-aspect ratio (for example, 16 for a 16 × 9 display).
 The value is expressed in inches-by-inches, not pixels-by-pixels.